adnanaiportfolio-jpg/-text-annotation-portfolio/moderation/labeling-guidelines.md

-# Content Moderation Labeling Guidelines
+# Text Moderation Labeling Guidelines

+## 📌 Purpose

-This document defines the moderation categories used for text annotation in this project.
+This document defines the rules followed while labeling moderation categories in the dataset.

+The goal is to ensure consistency, clarity, and reproducibility of annotation.

 ---

+## 🏷 Moderation Labels Definition

-## 1. Safe
+### 1️⃣ Safe

-Content that does not contain harmful, abusive, violent, or inappropriate language.
+Definition:
+Text that is appropriate, non-offensive, and poses no risk.

 Examples:
-- This is a normal discussion.
-- Thank you for your help.
-- I appreciate your service.
+- "Looking forward to our team meeting tomorrow."
+- "Happy birthday to you!"

+Indicators:
+- Positive or neutral content
+- No offensive language

 ---

-## 2. Spam
+### 2️⃣ Spam

-Promotional, repetitive, irrelevant, or suspicious marketing content.
+Definition:
+Unsolicited, irrelevant, or repetitive messages intended to advertise or annoy.

 Examples:
-- Buy now and earn money fast!
+- "Buy cheap products now at xyz.com"
-- Click this link to win prizes.
+- "Click here to win a free iPhone!"

-- Limited time offer, act now!
+Indicators:
+- Advertising links
+- Repeated promotions
+- Irrelevant content

 ---

-## 3. Abusive
+### 3️⃣ Abusive

+Definition:
-Text containing direct insults, offensive language, or verbal attacks targeting an individual.
+Content that insults, threatens, or attacks someone personally.

 Examples:
-- You are stupid.
-- This service is pathetic.
-- You are an idiot.
+- "You are a complete idiot!"
+- "I hate your guts!"

+Indicators:
+- Profanity
+- Personal attacks
+- Harassment

 ---

-## 4. Violence
+### 4️⃣ Violence

+Definition:
-Text that includes threats, encouragement of harm, or violent intent.
+Text describing or encouraging physical harm or violent acts.

 Examples:
-- I will hurt you.
+- "I will hurt him if he comes here."
-- They deserve to be attacked.
-- I will break everything.
+- "Massive fights broke out at the protest."

+Indicators:
+- Threats of violence
+- Graphic violent descriptions

 ---

-## 5. Hate_Speech
+### 5️⃣ Hate Speech

+Definition:
-Text targeting a group based on religion, ethnicity, gender, nationality, or other protected characteristics.
+Content attacking a group or individual based on race, religion, gender, or identity.

 Examples:
-- That community is useless.
-- People of that group are inferior.
+- "All [group] are worthless."
-- They should not exist.
+- "Hate everyone from [country]."

+Indicators:
+- Discrimination
+- Intolerance
+- Derogatory slurs

 ---

-## 6. Sarcastic
+### 6️⃣ Sarcastic

+Definition:
-Text that uses irony or sarcasm where the literal meaning differs from the intended tone.
+Text that uses irony or sarcasm, often meaning the opposite of literal words.

 Examples:
-- Oh great, another delay, just perfect.
+- "Oh great, another Monday, just what I needed."
-- Wonderful, my order is late again.
-- Amazing service, as always (when used negatively).
+- "Yeah, that went really well… not."

+Indicators:
+- Tone contrast between words and intended meaning
+- Use of punctuation or phrasing for irony

 ---

-## Confidence Score
-Each annotation includes a confidence score above 0.70 based on clarity of moderation category.
+## ⚖ Handling Ambiguous Cases

+- If text could belong to multiple categories, label according to dominant category.
+- If unsure, add explanation in COMMENT field.
+- Avoid labeling unsafe content as Safe.

 ---

+## 🎯 Confidence Score Rules

+0.90 – 1.00 → Clear category
+0.80 – 0.89 → Slight ambiguity
+Below 0.80 → Strong ambiguity (avoid if possible)

+---

-## Annotation Rule
+## 📌 Annotation Principles Followed

-Each text must be assigned only one primary moderation label based on dominant context.
+- One moderation label per text entry
+- Focus on context, not single words only
+- Maintain consistency across annotators
+- Add comments for any complex cases

+---

+These guidelines were used to maintain structured and reliable moderation annotation for NLP applications.